Vinen88/ASP-Search/README.md

 ### Data

  - Data isn't very unique there is alot of repitition.
-Better data could be found and plugged in I guess?
+Better data could be found and models adjusted I guess?

 ### Search

-- Results limited to 20
+- Results limited to 40
 - no pagnation, WIP maybe?
 - slow start up, not worth fixing as test data loads in.
-- results could probably be in a table instead of a list

 ### Docker

-- need to dockerize ASP.NET core app
+- need to dockerize ASP.NET core app Not sure if that would make running it any easier due to HTTPS certs.
 - elasticsearch docker container is quite memory intensive. (around 7GB)

-### choices made to make demos easier
+### Choices Made to Make Demo Simpler

 - no persistant elastic search data.
 - data is rebuilt every time program is run